-This course is designed to achieve the following effective written communication in English for the transaction of business: development of general letter writing principles and techniques; and use of computer based technology to enhance communication.
-Practical experience is given in writing the basic types of letters used in business: routine, favorable, unfavorable, persuasive, special-purpose, form letters, memos, minutes, and other business correspondence.
-Pre: EN 92, EN 95 and CS 100.
-(3 credits lec).
+This course is designed to achieve effective written communication in English for the transaction of business; development of general letter writing principles and techniques; and use of computer based technology to enhance communication.
+Practical experience is given in writing the basic types of letters used in business: favorable, unfavorable, persuasive, and goodwill.
+Students will also prepare memos, job application letters and resumes.
+Pre: EN92, EN95 and CS100 (3 credits lec.)